Antara Token (ANTT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Antara Token Historical Price

-According to the latest data gathered on Antara Token live price page, the current price of Antara Token is 0.00109184USD.
-The circulating supply of Antara Token(ANTT) is 50.44M ANTT , giving it a market capitalization of $55.00K.
+According to the latest data gathered on Antara Token live price page, the current price of Antara Token is 0.00111622USD.
+The circulating supply of Antara Token(ANTT) is 50.44M ANTT , giving it a market capitalization of $56.30K.

 How Does Antara Token (ANTT) Price Prediction Module Work?